Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: Jordan-Krylov elimination

 \begin{remark} During the {\JKelim}, there are cases where unnecessary calculations can be eliminated based on the basis that has already been computed, which is included in lines~\ref{line:jordan-krylov-basis:v} and \ref{line:jordan-krylov-basis:ell}of \Cref{alg:jordan-krylov-basis}.
 The former case is described as in \Cref{rem:m=lbar}.
 In the latter case, if the sum of the length of already calculated Jordan chains is equal to the multiplicity $m$ of $f(\lambda)$ in $\chi_A(\lambda)$, then the algorithm can be terminated. \end{remark}

 \begin{remark} \Cref*{alg:jordan-krylov-basis} is usually executed with multiple-precision arithmetic over integers or rational numbers.
-An increase in the number of arithmetic operations may cause an increase of the number of digits of nonzero elements in computed {\JKbasis} or Jordan chains, which may make the computation slow.
-However, keeping a ``simpler'' form of {\KrylovGS}, it is expected that the computation of {\JKelim} and Jordan chains may be more efficient, as follows. \begin{enumerate} \item If the input vectors have a simpler form, then the computed {\JKbasis} may have a simpler form and its computation may be faster. \item If a {\JKbasis} is computed in a simpler form, then the computation of the Jordan chains may be faster. \end{enumerate} A heuristic by the reduction of {\KrylovGS} for obtaining the \emph{simpler} form is shown in Procedures~\ref{alg:reduction-krylovGS}, which may be performed prior to the {\JKelim}.
+An increase in the number of arithmetic operations may cause an increase in the number of digits of nonzero elements in the computed {\JKbasis} or Jordan chains, which may make the computation slow.
+However, keeping a ``simpler'' form of {\KrylovGS}, it is expected that the computation of {\JKelim} and Jordan chains may be more efficient, as follows. \begin{enumerate} \item If the input vectors have a simpler form, then the computed {\JKbasis} may have a simpler form and its computation may be faster. \item If a {\JKbasis} is computed in a simpler form, then the computation of the Jordan chains may be faster. \end{enumerate} We call a \emph{simpler} form of a {\KrylovGS} the result of a heuristic by the reduction of the {\KrylovGS} shown in Procedure~\ref{alg:reduction-krylovGS}, which may be performed prior to the {\JKelim}.
 This procedure uses a simple column reduction on the {\KrylovGS}. \end{remark}

 \makeatletter \makeatother

 \makeatletter \makeatother